-The LONE Incentive is a cash payment for up to $300,000 for companies that create and maintain net new jobs for remote workers in Colorado’s rural counties outside the county where the Job Growth Incentive Tax Credit project is based for five years.
+The Location Neutral Employment (LONE) Incentive is a cash payment for up to $300,000 for companies that create and maintain net new jobs for remote workers in Colorado’s rural counties outside the county where the Job Growth Incentive Tax Credit project is based for five years.
 The amount awarded will be based on the average number of net new rural jobs over the entire five-year period.

 This incentive is a special type of Strategic Fund Job Growth Incentive, because it waives the local match usually required by the Strategic Fund Job Growth Incentive.
 Incentive levels vary based on the number of jobs created in rural areas.